KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 The OpenXR loader has a layer system that allows OpenXR API calls to pass through a number of optional layers, that add some functionality for the application.
 These are extremely useful for debugging.

 The OpenXR SDK provides two API layers for us to use:
-In the table below are the layer names and thier associated libraries and json files.
+In the table below are the layer names and their associated libraries and .json files.

 +------------------------------------+-----------------------------------------------+-------------------------------------+
 | XR_APILAYER_LUNARG_api_dump        | ``XrApiLayer_api_dump.dll`` or ``.so``        | ``XrApiLayer_api_dump.json``        |